-The increase in restricted assets and total liabilities is mainly related to the issuance of new long-term debt in the current year.
+The increase in non-current liabilities is mainly related to the issuance of long-term debt in the current year.

 The following schedule provides a summary of the changes in net position of the District and is presented by category for comparison purposes.